Bhojpuri language: Literature

 Lorikayan, the story of Veer Lorik contains Bhojpuri folklore from Eastern Uttar Pradesh.
 Bhikhari Thakur's Bidesiya is a play, written as a book.
-Phool Daliya is a well-known book by Prasiddh Narayan Singh.
+Phool Daliya is a well-known book by Prasiddha Narayan Singh.
 It comprises poems of veer ras (A style of writing) on the theme of azaadi (Freedom) about his experiences in the Quit India movement and India's struggle with poverty after the country gained independence.

+Although Bhojpuri is not one of the established literary languages of India, it has a strong tradition of oral literature.
+This "persistent orality" continues in the diaspora, where the language often thrives more through performance, particularly song and music (like folk songs and Chutney), than through formal print literature, adapting across multiple media platforms like radio, recordings, and digital formats.

+The oral traditions of Bhojpuri have been a topic of academic research.
+In the 20th century, scholars documented and analysed the region's folklore.
+W.G.
+Archer published collections of folk songs, as did Durga Shankar Prasad Singh, whose work was primarily sourced from women in the Shahabad district.
+Other researchers like Satya Vrata Sinha focused on the academic classification of folktales.
+Thematic analysis was also conducted; for instance, V.S.
+Gautam wrote about the role of folk songs such as Bidesiya in the development of national consciousness during the colonial period.

 Media

+The first journal to be published in Bhojpuri was Bagsar Samāchar which was published in 1915, but was closed in 1918.
+The first Bhojpuri weekly was published on 15 August 1947.
+Bhojpuri journalism rose massively in the 1960s and 1970s.
+Prominent publications from this era include Anjor, published by the Bhojpuri Parivar organisation in Patna, and journals from Bhojpuri Mandal (Motihari) and Bhojpuri Samaj (Arrah).
+Another important folkloric journal was Purvaiya from Varanasi..
 Many Bhojpuri magazines and papers are published in Bihar, Jharkhand, and Uttar Pradesh.
-Several Bhojpuri newspapers are available locally in North India.
+Several Bhojpuri newspapers are available locally in northern India.
 Parichhan is a contemporary literary-cultural Maithili-Bhojpuri magazine, published by a Maithili-Bhojpuri academy and the government of Delhi, and edited by Parichay Das.
 The Sunday Indian, Bhojpuri is a regular national news magazine in Bhojpuri.
 Aakhar is a monthly online Bhojpuri literature magazine.
 Other media in Bhojpuri include Lok Lucknow, and the channels Mahuaa TV and Hamar TV.
 Bhojpuri Wikipedia was launched in 2003.
-On the 22nd of May 2022, Google Translate added Bhojpuri as one of their languages.
+On 22 May 2022, Google Translate added Bhojpuri as one of their languages.

 Vocabulary

 Bhojpuri vocabularies have similarity with other Indo Aryan languages and also have loanwords from Persian.
-Tiwari, have classified the words of Bhojpuri in to 6 parts:
+Tiwari has classified the words of Bhojpuri in to 6 parts: